cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 By default users can only see and interact with their own workflows.

-Sites can restrict the permissions which users are allowed to delegate to each other and can configure default permissions (see :ref:`site_configuration`).
+Sites can restrict the permissions that users are allowed to grant each other and can configure default permissions (see :ref:`site_configuration`).

 Authorization is configured by these two configurations: